Oregon Secretary of State

 State Budget Process

 After analysis by the Governor’s Office and the Chief Financial Office, the governor aligns their priorities with the agencies’ requests, resulting in the Governor’s Recommended Budget.
-The governor has a legal obligation to submit a balanced budget for the entire state government; therefore, the Governor’s Recommended Budget includes the proposed budgets for the Legislative Assembly and the Judicial Department.
-However, because of separation of power principles, the governor’s budget recommendations are advisory only for the other two branches.
-The governor presents the Governor’s Recommended Budget to the Legislative Assembly when it convenes in January of odd-numbered years.
+The Governor has a legal obligation to submit a balanced budget for the entire state government; therefore, the Governor’s Recommended Budget includes the proposed budgets for the Legislative Assembly and the Judicial Department.
+However, because of separation of power principles, the Governor’s budget recommendations are advisory only for the other two branches.
+The Governor presents the Governor’s Recommended Budget to the Legislative Assembly when it convenes in January of odd-numbered years.

 Kicker Provision

 The Oregon Constitution requires the governor to provide an estimate of biennial General Fund revenues.
-In 1979, the Legislature placed a condition on those revenue estimates that required excess funds to be “kicked back” to taxpayers if actual revenues exceeded estimated revenues by 2% or more of the close-of-session estimate.
+In 1979, the Legislature placed a condition on those revenue estimates that required excess funds be “kicked back” to taxpayers if actual revenues exceeded estimated revenues by 2% or more of the close-of-session estimate.

 For revenues from corporate income and excise taxes, the provision had required that the excess be returned to taxpayers who paid corporate income and excise taxes.
 However, this provision was amended in November 2012 by the citizen initiative process.
-Ballot Measure 85 requires that this excess be retained in the General Fund to provide additional funding for public education of kindergarten through twelfth grade.
+Ballot Measure 85 requires that this excess be retained in the General Fund to provide additional funding for public education of kindergarten through 12th grade.
 This measure is applicable to biennial estimates on or after July 1, 2013.

 Rainy Day Fund and Education Stability Fund

 Established in 2007, the Oregon Rainy Day Fund is essentially a savings account for state government.
-Withdrawals can be made, after a three-fifths vote of approval by the Legislature, if there is a decline in the General Fund for the current or subsequent biennium budgets, there is a prolonged employment decline or the governor declares an emergency.
+Withdrawals can be made, after a three-fifths vote of approval by the Legislature, if there is a decline in the General Fund for the current or subsequent biennium budgets, there is a prolonged employment decline or the Governor declares an emergency.
+The Education Stability Fund (ESF) was created through a constitutional amendment approved by voters in 2002.
+The ESF receives 18% of net lottery proceeds deposited on a quarterly basis.
+The ESF has similar requirements as the Rainy Day Fund.
+During the 2019–2021 biennium, $400 million was withdrawn from the ESF to balance the budget.

-The 2021–2023 ending balance for the Rainy Day Fund is projected to be $1.3 billion.
-The 2021–2023 ending balance for the Education Stability Fund is projected to be $703.1 million.
+The 2023-2025 ending balance for the Rainy Day Fund is projected to be $1.872 billion.
+The 2023-25 ending balance for the Education Stability Fund is projected to be $1.007 billion.

 State Spending Limit

 The state spending limit was first enacted by the 1979 Legislative Assembly.
 It limited the growth of General Fund appropriations to the growth of personal income in Oregon.
 The 2001 Legislative Assembly replaced this spending limit with one tying appropriations for a biennium to personal income for that biennium.
 The appropriations subject to this limit may not exceed 8% of projected personal income for the same biennium.
-The limit may be exceeded if the governor declares an emergency and three-fifths of the members of both chambers vote to exceed it.
+The limit may be exceeded if the Governor declares an emergency and three-fifths of the members of both chambers vote to exceed it.